-Of course, the Product Title and Descriptions need to be optimised for Google, to present the right Shopping ad for relevant searches.
-But, it’s important to balance that?
+Of course, the product title and descriptions need to be optimised for Google, to present the right Shopping ad for relevant searches.
+But, is it important to balance that?
 Yes, you’re optimising for search engines, but humans have to come first.
 If it looks awful or spammy, users are less likely to click on it.

 Avoid over-stuffing shopping product titles with keywords too much, unless it flows naturally and makes sense to a customer.
 If you need to, use the Google shopping feed description to include more keywords, information and data about the product itself and its features, design attributes or function.

-However, if there are particular words or phrases included in that part of the description which customers do search for, it makes sense to include it.
+However, if there are particular words or phrases included in that part of the description that customers do search for, it makes sense to include it.

 Those terms might relate to the company or to the branding of the product.
 For example, where the product is made, whether it’s ethically sourced, or socially responsible.
 You would need to research to find out what customers search for and what terms to include.
 This is all part of the Google Shopping optimisation process.